Jasonblalack/zyngapoker/New-application.md

 Creating new Jasy-enabled projects is easy.
-In involves executing a single line command (using the built-in `create` command` in the Console:
+It involves executing a single line command (using the built-in `create` command in the Console):

 ```bash
 $ jasy create --name APPNAME --origin ORIGIN --skeleton SKELETON